 - Your description should be at least 150-200 words long.

-- Give readers enough information to understand what your book is, what it’s about, and if they’ll like it – key factors in deciding whether to buy your book.
+- Give readers enough information to understand what your book is, what it’s about, and if they’ll like it—key factors in deciding whether to buy your book.

 - Consider a prospective online customer hasn’t read the book, can’t physically pick it up, and may not know anything about it yet.
 If they don’t know the book exists, how would they look for something like it?
+What words would they type into a search engine?

 - Use paragraph breaks, bold and italic fonts, and other structural elements like ordered lists (bullet points) to provide emphasis and highlight key aspects of your book.
 Short paragraphs and bulleted lists are better than a single block of text.